MartinSchobben/PAGES/README.md

 2020; Wickham 2016) and *thematic* (Sievert, Schloerke, and Cheng 2021) is used for a consistent design in the presentation.

+The package *marelac* (Soetaert and Petzoldt 2020) is used for chemical data and transformations, and the package *datasauRus* (Locke and D’Agostino McGowan 2018) is used as an example for the strength of plotting data.

 ## Installation

 You can install the released version of PAGES from